What are they? Should you get one? And could yours go 'dumb'?

 If you're on one of these two-rate tariffs, your smart meter should automatically send meter readings for the low and high-rate periods, but it's always worth double-checking your tariff is set up correctly once the meters are installed.

-Yes, you can still switch your energy provider with smart meters.
+Yes, you can still switch your energy provider with smart meters (though right now, due to the energy crisis, switching isn't worth it for most).
 And on the face of it, there's no reason why you wouldn't get them.
 They make sending readings easy, and also show your spending and how much energy you are using, to help you cut down your usage.

 However, many are concerned that these meters will lose smart functionality after an energy switch, but this all comes down to which type of smart meter you have.

-However, if you're one of the 18 million early adopters of smart meters who have the first generation SMETS 1 meters, they come with a snag.
-They communicate with your supplier over the 3G network and when you switch, it's unlikely your new supplier will be able to pick up that communication, so while they'll work as basic meters, they'll go 'dumb', and you'll need to start taking manual meter readings again.
+However, if you're one of the 5 million who have the first generation SMETS 1 meters, that haven't yet been upgraded, there's a snag.
+As these communicate with your supplier over the 3G network and when you switch, it's unlikely your new supplier will be able to pick up that communication, so while they'll work as basic meters, they'll go 'dumb', and you'll need to start taking manual meter readings again.

-But don't worry, there's an upgrade on the way (see below) to restore the smart functionality if yours has gone dumb.
+But don't worry, there's an ongoing upgrade programme (see below) to restore the smart functionality if yours has gone dumb.

-There's no way to know from looking if your smart meters are SMETS 1 or 2 – the best way to know is to contact your supplier to ask.
+There's no way to know from looking if your smart meters are SMETS 1 or 2, or if you're SMETS 1 meter has been upgraded to restore smart functionality – the best way to know is to contact your supplier to ask.

 If you had a smart meter installed before spring 2019, it will most likely be a SMETS 1 meter, meaning when you switch, your new energy supplier probably won't be able to read your data and your meters will go 'dumb'.
 So you'll need to get used to giving meter readings manually again, at least in the short term.
 The in-home display should still work – giving you your usage in kWh, though it might not be able to tell you how much you're spending in pounds and pence, as that's supplier-specific.